-Accrued income relates to interest receivable on client money accounts and to the management fee receivable which is paid quarterly in the month following the quarter end.
+Accrued income relates to the management fee receivable which is paid quarterly in the month following the quarter end.
 Trade debtors is the gross position of market trades, this nets off with trade payables.
 Other receivables mainly relate to tax debtors and other debtors.